-Homes lining the southern section of SoHa Park would share an artful vibe referencing their proximity to the Arts Village created at the end of the park.
-This character could be created in the repetition of stylized building types, brick patterns in the building, colorful paint accents, and murals.
-Greenery could be incorporated throughout the exterior of the buildings with living walls and rooftop gardens.
+Homes lining the southern section of SoHa Park would share an artful vibe referencing their proximity to the Arts Village created at the end of SoHa Park.
+This character could be created in the repetition of stylized building types, brick patterns in the buildings, colorful paint accents, and murals.
+Greenery would be incorporated throughout the exterior of the buildings with living walls and rooftop gardens.

 Image depicting SoHa Park with recreation amenities.
-Note the mural wall of the multifamily building in the background and shaded, wide sidewalks in the foreground.
+Note the mural wall of the multi-family building in the background and shaded, wide sidewalks in the foreground.